 Race and ethnic cultures minors are taught exclusively by faculty members.
 There are no teaching assistants.
 All faculty hold doctorate degrees and are highly qualified professionals with expertise in African studies and the African-American experience, the Native American experience and Chicano/Hispanic culture.
 Faculty members are actively involved in research and public services; and in advisory service to students.
-The race and ethnic cultures program also has an advisory committee, comprised of multi-disciplinary faculty, who also serve as advisors to minors in the program.

 High School Preparation